 UK business energy costs remain 70% above pre-crisis levels in 2025, creating sustained financial pressure across all commercial sectors.
-While headlines celebrate the end of the energy crisis, a hidden factor continues driving business energy costs upward: the explosive growth of artificial intelligence data centers competing for finite electricity supply.
+While headlines celebrate the end of the energy crisis, a hidden factor continues driving costs upward: the explosive growth of artificial intelligence data centers competing for finite electricity supply.

 The current global data center market uses approximately 55 gigawatts (GW) of power, comprising cloud computing (54%), traditional business functions (32%), and AI workloads (14%).
-However, AI is projected to drive a 165% increase in data center power demand by 2030, fundamentally reshaping the business energy costs landscape for UK enterprises.
+However, AI is projected to drive a 165% increase in data center power demand by 2030, fundamentally reshaping the energy costs landscape for UK enterprises.

-This analysis examines how AI data center expansion affects business energy costs, compares consumption patterns across sectors, and provides strategic recommendations for businesses navigating this emerging challenge to their bottom line.
+This analysis examines how AI data center expansion affects business costs, compares consumption patterns across sectors, and provides strategic recommendations for businesses navigating this emerging challenge to their bottom line.

 How AI Data Centers Drive Business Energy Costs Higher